 Plan Melbourne (2014)

 Plan Melbourne is the Government’s metropolitan planning strategy, which aims to guide Melbourne’s grow and change over the next 40 years.
-Plan Melbourne takes a more holistic view than previous metropolitan plans ostensibly addressing a broader range of issues including employment, housing, transport, liveability and the environment.
+Plan Melbourne takes a more holistic view than previous metropolitan plans, ostensibly addressing a broader range of planning issues including employment, housing, transport, liveability and the environment.
 There is a strong focus in Plan Melbourne on the central city area which includes Yarra.
-The importance of planning for employment received also renewed emphasis with a strongeconomic narrative and the identification of a range of employment precincts.
+The importance of planning for employment received also renewed emphasis with a stronger economic narrative and the identification of a range of State Significant employment precincts.

-Several precincts within Yarra were identified in the 2014 document as ‘other urban renewal areas’Collingwood (Gipps Street), the North Richmond to Victoria Park corridor, East Richmond Station and Cremorne and Alexandra Parade (pink shaded areas in Figure 15).
-This designation was distinct from ‘Expanded central city urban renewal areas’ (purple in Figure 15).
-The anticipate the ‘other’ renewal area was not clearly articulated: the document suggested they ‘presented opportunities’, may be ‘underutilised’ and might take ‘pressure off existing neighbourhoods and allows people and jobs to be located close to public transport’.
-These observations could be interpreted as suggesting renewal would be residential-led or employment-led or a combination of both.
+Several precincts within Yarra were identified in the 2014 document as ‘other urban renewal areas’ including Collingwood (Gipps Street), the North Richmond to Victoria Park corridor, East Richmond Station and Cremorne, and Alexandra Parade (these areas are shown in the pink shaded areas in Figure 15).
+This designation was distinct from ‘Expanded central city urban renewal areas’ (shown in purple in Figure 15).
+The anticipated role of the ‘other’ renewal area was not clearly articulated: the document suggested they ‘presented opportunities’, may be ‘underutilised’ and might take ‘pressure off existing neighbourhoods and allows people and jobs to be located close to public transport’.
+These observations could be interpreted as suggesting renewal would be residential-led or employment-led, or a combination of both.

 The cluster of the St Vincent’s Hospitals (public and private) and the Australian Catholic University was identified in as a health and education precinct and the Epworth Hospital identified as a health precinct.